sydneyandrus/chat-application/README.md

 # chat application - a chat application

+This application is no longer hosted anywhere online.
+It was written for a Web Development II class.
+Our stack: fastapi, sqlite, react, tailwind.

 ## Backend

 The backend of the application is written in python using the